If you’ve been thinking about having backyard chickens in Ferndale, MI, now is this perfect time to get started planning.

 Disadvantages of getting your chicks through TSC Chick Days:

 - Limited selection of breeds.
 If you have your heart set on a certain breed of chicken, you may not be able to get it at TSC.
-Right now, at the White Lake TSC they have Red Star & Ameraucanas.
+TSC in White Lake told us that they never know what breeds they will get, so the earliest they know of that weeks breeds is the Monday they receive them.

 Points to keep in mind when getting started raising chicks in Ferndale: